psmaniac/Course-Data-Science-and-R-for-Research/Statistic and R/00 Install R and resources/README.md

 ## Install RStudio

 Download RStudio of the page [R-Studio](https://www.rstudio.com/) and install with .exe package in Windows, finished the installation open the program and verify typing version in console.
+RStudio is the environment of development for R and work with visual elements.